-Here’s a unique offering among Kauai events.
+Here’s a unique offering among all Kauai events.
 Have you taken the 88 shrine walk back in time?
 Do you know about their internationally renowned Hall of Compassion?
 If you have visited before, please let us know.
 We cherish the Lawai Center, and Rob is there today with friends.

-In a brief but distinctly unique experience of Kauai events not far from Poipu Beach, you’ll be transplanted to Japanese and Hawaiian culture as you visit 88 Shingon shrines along a steep hillside path contained on a beautiful 32 acre property.
-It all takes place at the Lawai International Center and is a perfect adjunct to your Hawaii vacation.
+In a brief but distinctly unique experience of Kauai events not far from Poipu Beach, you’ll be transplanted to Japanese and Hawaiian culture as you visit 88 Shingon shrines along a steep hillside path contained on a beautiful 32-acre property.
+It all takes place at the Lawai International Center and is a perfect adjunct to your Hawaii vacation. — Beat of Hawaii.

-The tour takes place in silence.
-You’ll be greeted like a friend by the team of volunteers and offered tea and snacks after a short presentation.
+The walk to the shrines takes place in silence.
+You’ll be greeted like a friend by the team of volunteers and offered snacks after a short presentation.
 Then you’ll enjoy a quiet journey with walking sticks provided.
-The tour is free but donations towards future preservation are gratefully accepted.
+The visit is without charge but donations towards future preservation are gratefully accepted.